nbarhamvc/scriptarchive/README.md

 - Static Analysis (SAST) identifies potentially exploitable flaws in code you have written.
 SAST scans can be conducted using a variety of methods - see 'Methods of submitting scans' below for more info.

 - Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
 Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).

+- Veracode develops and supports a number of methods and artifacts for submitting scans, reviewing reuslts and other operations.
+There are also unofficial plugins, scripts and artifacts developed by Veracoders or other customers which are not officially supported - these are collectively referred to as 'Veracode Community'.
+You can view a collection of these items at: https://github.com/veracode/Veracode-Community-Projects

 # Scan types in these files